juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 * `/usr/local/bin/juicefs`: JuiceFS Community Edition client
 * `/usr/bin/juicefs`: JuiceFS Enterprise Edition client

-To avoid misuse and reduce image size, from CSI Driver 0.19.0, separated image is provided for CE/EE, you can find the latest mount pod image in [Docker Hub](https://hub.docker.com/r/juicedata/mount/tags), the image tag looks like:
+To avoid misuse and reduce image size, from CSI Driver 0.19.0, separated images are provided for CE/EE.
+You can find the latest Mount Pod image in [Docker Hub](https://hub.docker.com/r/juicedata/mount/tags).
+The image tag looks like:

 :::tip
-If you need to move the Mount Pod image from Docker Hub to other container registry, please refer to [documentation](../administration/offline.md#copy-images).
+If you need to move the Mount Pod image from Docker Hub to another container registry, please refer to the [documentation](../administration/offline.md#copy-images).
 :::

 ```shell